heri/Awesome-Algorithms-CiSE/README.md

 ## Simplex

+[Simplex algorithm](https://github.com/heri/Awesome-Algorithms-CiSE/blob/master/simplex.hs) for linear optimization.
+Supposing problems (economics, business, industry) can be linearized, the Simplex algorithm is an efficient algorithm to find the optimal solution within constrains.

-Implementation case: maximize c.x with constraint A.x = b
+tldr; maximize c.x with constraint A.x = b

 Original author: George Dantzig, at the RAND Corporation